Your Team Away Day

 - Always summarise key points from discussions once they’ve concluded and make sure you represent the wider consensus, rather than leaning towards your own views.

-What the away day leader does is plan, guide and manage an event to ensure that the group’s objectives are met effectively, with clear thinking, good participation and full buy-in from everyone who is involved.
+The team away day facilitator needs to plan, guide and manage the event to ensure that the group’s objectives are met effectively, with clear thinking, good participation and full buy-in from everyone who is involved.

 To achieve this, it is likely that you will need to call on a wide range of skills and tools, from problem solving and decision making, to team management and communications.